-The collections held by the Office have been designated as a collection of Outstanding Importance, this award only being given to a few other Record Offices, thus reflecting the importance of the resources they hold.
+The collections held by the Office have been designated as a collection of Outstanding Importance.

 They have a wide range of resources, so whether you are interested in discovering more about your local community, researching the history of a house, conducting research for a school, college or university assignment or conducting family history research, you will find the documents held of use.